websanova/websanova.github.io/getting-started-with-github-pages.md

 CNAME     www    websanova.github.io.
 ~~~

-Next we'll have to create a special file in our blog name `CNAME`.
+Next we'll have to create a special file in our blog named `CNAME`.
 It must be all upercase and be in the root of your folder.
 This file should contain absolutely nothing else other than your domain name.
 Feel free to navigate to my [blogs repository](https://github.com/websanova/websanova.github.io) for inspection.

 This may take a bit of time to update but should be relatively fast.
 Now if we go to our domain [http:://websanova.com](http://websanova.com) or [http://www.websanova.com](http://www.websanova.com) they should both point to the blog.
 Where for now you will still have a 404 Not Found page.